 We are currently the largest beauty retailer that provides one-stop shopping for prestige, mass and salon products and salon services in the United States.
 We combine the unique elements of a beauty superstore with the distinctive environment and experience of a specialty retailer.
-Key aspects of our beauty superstore strategy include our ability to offer our customers a broad selection of over 21,000 beauty products across the categories of cosmetics, fragrance, haircare, skincare, bath and body products and salon styling tools, as well as salon haircare products.
+Key aspects of our beauty superstore strategy include our ability to offer our customers a broad selection of over 20,000 beauty products across the categories of cosmetics, fragrance, haircare, skincare, bath and body products and salon styling tools, as well as salon haircare products.
 We focus on delivering a compelling value proposition to our customers across all of our product categories.
-Our stores are conveniently located in high-traffic, primarily off-mall locations such as power centers and lifestyle centers with other destination retailers.
+Our stores are predominately located in convenient, high-traffic locations such as power centers.

-The continued growth of our business and any future increases in net sales, net income and cash flows is dependent on our ability to execute our growth strategy, including growing our store base, expanding our product, brand and service offerings, enhancing our loyalty program, broadening our marketing channels, expanding our e-commerce business and improving our profitability by leveraging our fixed costs.
+The continued growth of our business and any future increases in net sales, net income and cash flows is dependent on our ability to execute our growth strategy, including growing our store base, expanding our product, brand and service offerings, enhancing our loyalty program, broadening our marketing channels, expanding our e-commerce business and improving our profitability by expanding operating margin.
 We believe that the steadily expanding U.S. beauty products and services industry, the shift in distribution of prestige beauty products from department stores to specialty retail stores, coupled with Ulta's competitive strengths, positions us to capture additional market share in the industry through successful execution of our growth strategy.

 Comparable store sales is a key metric that is monitored closely within the retail industry.
 Our comparable store sales have fluctuated in the past and we expect them to continue to fluctuate in the future.
 A variety of factors affect our comparable store sales, including general U.S. economic conditions, changes in merchandise strategy or mix, and timing and effectiveness of our marketing activities, among others.
-We do not expect our 11.0% fiscal 2010 comparable store sales increase to continue into the future.
+We do not expect our 10.9% fiscal 2011 comparable store sales increase to continue into the future.
 Our long-term annual comparable store sales increase target is 3% to 5%.